harvidsen/teach/pynix/README.md

   - `nix build` then inspect output `ls result`
   - Run the installed package `run_flame_show`
   - Or import in python `python -c "import ashow"`
+- Take a look at the package in `nix repl`

 ## Editable mode
 - Now if we refactor our package and want to change our motivational message.
 It doesn't change?